-Or maybe you did know what you were getting into but thought loans were the only way to pay for school.
-And now, as a college graduate staring at a mountain of debt, you probably wish you would’ve explored other options.
+Back in the day, when you were trying to figure out life after high school, you might’ve believed the lie that loans were the only way to pay for college.
+And now that you’re a college graduate staring at a mountain of debt, you probably wish you would’ve explored other options.
 (If it makes you feel any better, so do I. I’ve totally been there.)

-The U.S. Department of Education came to the “rescue” through their student loan forgiveness programs.
-The only problem is that their requirements are kind of up in the air depending on where you work, how many payments you’ve made, and whether or not the government changes the eligibility requirements.
+It might look like the U.S. Department of Education is coming to the “rescue” through their student loan forgiveness programs.
+The only problem is that their requirements are pretty much up in the air depending on where you work, how many payments you’ve made, and whether or not the government changes their mind about who should qualify.